PyO3/maturin/guide/src/distribution.md

             This option is ignored on all non-linux platforms

     -i, --interpreter <INTERPRETER>...
-            The python versions to build wheels for, given as the names of the interpreters.
-Uses autodiscovery if not explicitly set
+            The python versions to build wheels for, given as the names of the interpreters

     -f, --find-interpreter
             Find interpreters from the host machine